Dear parents that are paying (or helping to pay) for your child’s wedding,

 You should be asking your child what their dream day looks like, not telling them what your dream day for them looks like.
 The wedding is about two people deciding to spend the rest of their lives together.
 Stop making it more than that.

-Your “simple” request adds unnecessary stress.
+Your “simple” request might be adding unnecessary stress.

 If you are a wedding guest: